moores-lab/MiRP/README.md

 		Do local searches of symmetry: No
 		Additional arguments: --dont_check_norm --ignore_helical_symmetry

 		N.B Try 20 threads on a CPU machine.
-Also see notes 5/6 in the âData Optimisationâ section below.
+Also see notes 5/6 in the ‘Data Optimisation’ section below.

 20. Unify seam location for each MT.